 “She laid it out in a way that made action very easy to understand and to take and made it clear that each one of us could take an action that could be impactful,” says Katz.
 She left TAFA with a renewed sense of purpose.

 Even if you’re busy during the September dates, you’ll still be able to access the resources and sessions on-demand through the end of 2020.
-Register now for an early bird rate of $15.
+Don't miss the leading national conference in the animal advocacy movement!

 This year, TAFA will look a little different: Renamed Taking Action for Animals Online and scheduled for September 19-20, the event will be virtual in light of the COVID-19 pandemic.
 Attendees can still watch speakers and view sessions, and they’ll have opportunities to network with sponsors and other animal advocates.
 Humane Society Legislative Fund is looking into ways to host a virtual Lobby Day event this summer; visit hslf.org for updates.